nazariyv/neat_math/math_cs.md

     $n, n-1, n-2, ..., 3, 2, 1​$ number of times.
 This is $n(n+1)/2​$.
 Thus $\mathcal{O}(n^2)​$
   - Imagine you have a sorted array.
 This is log time.
 Divide and conquer
 - How many times can you split 32 into even parts? $2^5$, $5$ times. $\log_2 (32) = 5$, that is why divide and conquer is $\mathcal{O}(\log n)$.
 Merge sort is $\mathcal{O}(n \log n)$ because you also do $\mathcal{O}(n)$ operations when mergin sorted arrays. (check out the code in the python scripts folder and the exercise below).
+- In base 10, a fraction converts to a terminating decimal if and only if the denominator only has prime factors of 2 and 5.

 # Oh Glorious CS